 Home Page

-Javits Center Window Cleaning
+Javits Center window cleaning

-As a billion dollar reconstruction of The Jacob K. Javits Center came to an end, Big Apple Window Cleaning was hired to provide a post construction glass cleaning and put a sparkle back on the stunning glass structure.
+As the billion-dollar reconstruction of the Jacob K. Javits Center was completed, Big Apple window cleaning was hired to provide a post-construction glass cleaning and give back the stunning glass structure its sparkle.

-Court Building Façade inspection
+Court building façade inspection

-230’ platform was deployed for the task and the entire project was completed in just 3 days instead of 3 weeks if done from the scaffolding.
-The job was done with no interruption to street traffic or Court activities with substantial savings to city’s budget.
+A 230-foot platform was deployed for the task and the entire project was completed in just three days instead of three weeks if done with scaffolding.
+The job was completed without interrupting street traffic or court activities, and with substantial savings in the city’s budget.

-Caulking at height
+Window caulking at height

-165’ spider lift was deployed to help the building management with caulking and water proofing of 2 lines of windows between the 13th and 7th floors of the building.
+A 165-foot spider lift was deployed to facilitate the caulking and water proofing of two lines of windows between the 13th and 7th floors of the building.

 West Side Highway project

-Instead of erecting temporary scaffolding on a roof of the building and putting a pedestrian bridge on the busy West Side Highway in NYC, building management hired Alpha Platforms.
-Our 230’ lift provided a safe and stable work environment to service specialists and waterproofing engineers.
-The entire project took just 4 days.
+Instead of erecting temporary scaffolding on the roof of the building and putting a pedestrian bridge on the busy West Side Highway in NYC, the building management hired Alpha Platforms.
+Our 230-foot lift provided a safe and stable work environment to service specialists and waterproofing engineers.
+The entire project took just four days.

 Sign installation

-Alpha Platforms was hired by a local sign Installation company.
-Traditional lifts were not able to reach needed area due to hospital yard weight restriction and plenty of trees around the building.
-A-200 Truck mounted platform was parked in a parking lane on a busy street and reached needed area (about 95’ feet side reach) with no problem.
-The entire work was done in 6 hours.
+Alpha Platforms was hired by a local sign installation company as traditional lifts were unable to reach the desired height due to hospital yard weight restrictions and numerous trees surrounding the building.
+The A-200 truck-mounted platform was parked in a parking lane on a busy street and reached the desired area (about 95' side reach) without problem.
+The entire work was completed in six hours.

-Sunbathing on the roof of 20th story building
+Sunbathing on the roof of a 20-story building

 What does it take to surprise a real New Yorker?
-Well, getting 3 men flying over you while you are sunbathing on the roof of your building… This is quite surprising, even for New Yorkers’ standards.
+Well, getting three men flying over you while you are sunbathing on the roof of your building… This is quite surprising, even by New Yorkers’ standards.

 Edited (Clean)